What is collision and body-shop equipment worth?

 Lending, SBA collateral and wind-downs usually call for orderly or net orderly liquidation value; a purchase or sale usually calls for fair market value; estate and partnership matters use fair market value as of a date.
 Collision work sits inside our automotive specialty.
 See automotive equipment appraisals.

-See our automotive equipment specialty
+See our collision and body shop equipment appraisal specialty

 Common questions